For years I've heard people talk about the Ford "Model C" engine, while others have adamantly denied its existence!

 Technically speaking, Ford did make a car they referred to as a Model C from 1934 to 1937, however it shared only a family resemblance to the 1928 to 1934 Model A's and B's we are so familiar with.
 Virtually no parts were physically interchangeable.

-The 1934 to 1937 Ford Model C was a flathead four cylinder, right hand drive car, produced in England and sold throughout the British Empire including Australia and New Zealand.
+The 1934 to 1937 Ford Model C was a right hand drive car produced in England and sold throughout the British Empire, including Australia and New Zealand.
+It had a flathead four cylinder engine.